lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 </center>
 ***Table 3** : P-values of the hypothesis tests for COVID-19 deaths data, rounded to 4 digits.
 Values with significance at 95% confidence level are marked in bold*

-Basically, the **smaller** the p-value, **less** the data for the respective country seems to "obey" Benford's Law. <ins>Using this evaluation metric, the Chinese data are clearly anomalous regarding Benford's Law, while the vast majority of other countries seem to follow it reasonably well.</ins>
+Basically, the **smaller** the p-value, the **less** the data for the respective country seems to "obey" Benford's Law. <ins>Using this evaluation metric, the Chinese data are clearly anomalous regarding Benford's Law, while the vast majority of other countries seem to follow it reasonably well.</ins>

 ## KL divergence and DBSCAN clustering